 The sitting meditation is an opportunity for us to do just that: as feelings of discomfort arise, hold it and be with it, as you would a tiny baby.

-On day 10 (today), I am spending it off from work and simply doing the Mindfulness homework (which I can incorporate with the chores and tasks of the day).
+Today, I am spending it off from work and simply doing the Mindfulness homework (which I can incorporate with the chores and tasks of the day).
 As I notice both the pleasant experiences and log them, I allow also for any discomfort and I don't do anything but treat it with care and kindness.
 It reduces struggle and, best of all, anxiety.

 This is not a cure-all.
 It's a way to live with, and not against, the mental stuff we all deal with at various times of the day.

 In that, my pleasant experiences are these tiny moments where I have rested into Mindfulness, whether it's noticing the breeze coming in through the window of my office and how it softly brushes my arms or kissing my daughters good morning and noticing how soft and still-newish their skin is.

 So far, this course is giving me much more than I hope or expected...probably because I just went in with an open heart.